mnaamani/otrtalk/README.md

 This is a one-time secret which will be used to to perform a automated Socialist Millionair's Protocol (SMP) authentication as part of the network discovery protocol to find our buddy in the p2p network.

-Most reliable - specify a known buddy's fingerprint (from existing instant messaging app pidgin or adium)
+There are several options to use when connecting and establishing trust.
+If you and your buddy use OTR with pidgin and have imported your keys to an otrtalk profile this is the best way to connect:

     otrtalk connect bob --fingerprint "517720E5 BE9A020E 0F8F551A A5D0C18D 09F19E09" --pidgin

+Where "517720E5 BE9A020E 0F8F551A A5D0C18D 09F19E09" is bob's fingerprint.
+The --pidgin or --adium option will display the accountname from pidgin or adium on a fingerprint match.

+To list all your buddies fingerprints from adium/pidgin:

+    otrtalk im-buddies

-For connecting to a new buddy not in our pidgin or adium buddy lists:
+For connecting to a new buddy with whom we have exchanged fingerprints:

     otrtalk connect bob --fingerprint "517720E5 BE9A020E 0F8F551A A5D0C18D 09F19E09"

-Works but not recommended, would have to do SMP authentication with every connection and manually verify each fingerprint:
+Finally the simplest way although not the recommended way:

     otrtalk connect bob

+Including the --fingerprint option is recommended (make sure to include the quotes) because it reduces the number of sessions and authentication attemps made with peers during the discovery process.

 Once a session successfully completes SMP authentication, the fingerprint of the public key is presented.
 At this point we **must** verify that it matches the one we exchanged securely with our buddy.
-After successfull verification the fingerprint is saved and a secure chat session is started.
+After successfull verification on both sides, the fingerprint is saved and a secure chat session is started.

 **Chat Mode**